lesc-ufv/celaeno/doc/mdbook/doc/breadth-first-search.md

 For a complete example of CMake and dependencies integration, see:
 [BFS Project Example](https://gitlab.com/formigoni/celaeno/-/raw/master/doc/mdbook/archives/sample-bfs.tar.xz)

-To compile the source use:
+To compile the example use:
 ```sh
 // Create build directory
 mkdir build && cd build